 About Raven

-Raven is a female German Shorthaired Pointer almost 8 years old.
+Raven is a female German Shorthaired Pointer about 8 years old.
 Carefully selected as a great representative of her breed, Christy decided to make her part of their program.
 Christy has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Good health testing